Last week on Facebook, some Bullish ladies got a little bit drunk on Internet and decided to troll me with some very un-Bullish questions.

 I can’t believe someone remembered the multipocketed underwear vest from How to Travel Like a Gentlewoman, in which I argued that an obsession with packing light and wearing “performance” clothing can be rude and culturally inappropriate.
 Don’t treat other people’s countries like a fucking campground.
 You think you’re going to go enjoy the delicious cuisine of someone else’s culture while dressed like you’re whitewater rafting?
 Do you come to New York and try to go to nice restaurants in a lumpy vest full of space-age socks and underwear?
 Don’t do it in someone else’s country, you life-hacking asshole.

-As for virtual assistants, weirdly, I think America is the only country where you’re going to get someone to work for you for free, in hopes of building up a resume allowing the worker to get paying work from some unspecified source at some kind of unspecified future time.
+As for the “unpaid virtual assistant”, I see you have devised a construct in which you get someone to work for you for free, in hopes of building up a resume allowing the worker to get paying work from some unspecified source at some kind of unspecified future time.
 Isn’t that interesting?
 It’s almost like capitalism needs a web of regulation to keep it in check or something.

 OKAY LADY-TROLLS, ARE YOU HAPPY NOW?